-- (b) First Resources Employee Share Award Scheme 2020 (cont'd) - (iv) Awards may be granted from time to time during the year when the ESAS is in force, except that, having regard to the Company's internal compliance code on securities transactions, no award shall be granted during the period of two weeks before the announcement of the Company's operational and financial updates for the first and third quarters of its financial year, and one month before the announcement of the Company's half year and full year financial statements.
-In addition, in the event that an announcement on any matter of an exceptional nature involving unpublished price sensitive information is made, offers to grant awards may only be made on or after the second market day on which such announcement is released. - (v) During the financial year, awards comprising 321,000 ordinary shares have been granted under the ESAS to certain employees (who are not Directors) of the Group.
-One-third of the shares granted during the financial year shall vest in each of the months of April 2022, 2023 and 2024.
+- (b) First Resources Employee Share Award Scheme 2020 (cont'd) - (iii) The aggregate number of new shares which may be issued and/or transferred pursuant to awards granted under the ESAS, when added to the total number of shares issued and issuable and/or transferred and transferable in respect of any other share-based incentive schemes of the Company, shall not exceed fifteen per cent.
+(15%) of the total number of issued shares of the Company (excluding treasury shares and subsidiary holdings) on the day preceding the date of the relevant grant. - (iv) Awards may be granted from time to time during the year when the ESAS is in force, except that, having regard to the Company's internal compliance code on securities transactions, no award shall be granted during the period of two weeks before the announcement of the Company's operational and financial updates for the first and third quarters of its financial year, and one month before the announcement of the Company's half year and full year financial statements.
+In addition, in the event that an announcement on any matter of an exceptional nature involving unpublished price sensitive information is made, offers to grant awards may only be made on or after the second market day on which such announcement is released. - (v) During the financial year, awards comprising 339,600 ordinary shares have been granted under the ESAS to certain employees (who are not Directors) of the Group.
+One-third of the shares granted during the financial year shall vest in each of the months of April 2023, 2024 and 2025.
 Upon vesting, the participants have the flexibility to choose to receive the vested shares or the aggregate Market Price5 of such vested shares in cash in lieu of the allotment of new shares or transfer of existing shares held as treasury shares. - (vi) Details of the movement in share awards outstanding under the ESAS during the financial year are as follows: